Foreign transaction fees: What to know

 What you’ll learn:

-A foreign transaction fee is a surcharge for a purchase made with a credit card outside the U.S.
+• A foreign transaction fee is a surcharge for a purchase made with a credit card outside the U.S. or from a non-U.S. company.

-Foreign transaction fee charges are generally 1%-3% of the transaction.
+• Foreign transaction fee charges are generally 1%-3% of the transaction amount.

 What is a foreign transaction fee?

-A foreign transaction fee is a common credit card fee.
+A foreign transaction fee, also known as an international transaction fee, is a common credit card fee charged on international purchases.
 Some credit card issuers add it to a transaction made outside the U.S. or with a foreign merchant online.
+Some debit cards and prepaid cards may also charge foreign transaction fees.

 How do credit card foreign transaction fees work?

-If you pay with a credit card from an issuer that charges foreign transaction fees, here are a couple of situations where you might come across them:
+If you pay with a credit card from an issuer that charges a foreign transaction fee, here are a couple of situations where the fee might apply:

-- Online from a foreign vendor: Say you’ve seen that bag on the website of a fancy French boutique.
+• Online from a foreign vendor: Say you’ve seen that bag on the website of a French boutique.
 You may be charged a foreign transaction fee if you buy it online without ever leaving your couch.

 How much do foreign transaction fees cost?